-The outgoing president of the Schreyer Consulting Group, Nimay Godbole worked to help his fellow Scholars gain experience with case studies and interview prep and link them with the College's extensive alumni consulting network.
-He graduated in May and is an internal strategy associate at Capital One.
+As a former president of the Schreyer Consulting Group, Nimay Godbole worked to help his fellow Scholars gain experience with case studies and interview prep and link them with the College's extensive alumni consulting network.
+He graduated in May 2020 and is an internal strategy associate at Capital One.

-"IALWAYS WANT TO HELP ELEVATE ANY INDIVIDUAL
+"I ALWAYS WANT TO HELP ELEVATE ANY INDIVIDUAL